lykawang/BCSHackathon2022-underControl/README.md

 # underControl
-This is the project my teammate and I made in one day when participated in the BCS Hackathon 2022.
+This is the project my teammates and I made in one day when participated in the BCS Hackathon 2022.